 When you work with a Biloxi teen driving accident lawyer from the Morris Bart law office in Gulfport, you will not need to pay a retainer for our services.
 We are a contingency fee law firm.

-To learn more about our services, how the contingency fee process works, or to get answers to other questions you may have, call the Morris Bart law firm today at (228) 357-9621.
+To learn more about our services, how the contingency fee process works, or to get answers to other questions you may have, call the Morris Bart law firm today.
 Our Gulfport office services Biloxi and other areas of Harrison County.
 We have 16 offices in all and serve all areas of Mississippi, as well as Louisiana, Alabama, and Arkansas.

 Building a Case for Financial Recovery in Your Teen Traffic Accident Case

-At the Morris Bart law firm, we gather evidence to support your claim and use that evidence to convince the insurance company that they should agree to a fair payout instead of going to court.
+At the Morris Bart law firm, our personal injury lawyers gather evidence to support your claim and use that evidence to convince the insurance company that they should agree to a fair payout instead of going to court.
 If we present a strong enough case, we can show that going to court may lead to paying us what we demand, plus additional costs for the trial itself.

 Developing a case requires more than collecting evidence to prove negligence and liability—it also requires documenting the damages you and your family experienced due to the accident, including intangible losses.
 We use this type of evidence to arrive at a fair settlement value for the case, which we then demand from the insurance company.